raghavchalapathy/dnr/README.md

 ##If you plan to use the  data(DrugBank and Medline)
-Kindly send a e-mail request to ISABEL SEGURA BEDMAR <isegura@inf.uc3m.es> for complete data.
+Kindly send a e-mail request to ISABEL SEGURA BEDMAR <isegura@inf.uc3m.es> in order to obtain  complete data.

 ## Initial setup